opensuiwallet/chrome-kit-docs/docs/Hooks/useWallet.md

 }
 ```

-#### Get real-time connected chain (network) of wallet
+#### Get real-time connected chain of wallet

 You can get the current connected chain of wallet, also if user switches network inside the wallet, the value would get updated (so-called real-time).

-> By default, the "chain" initial value would be the first value of configured "chains".
+> * By default, the "chain" initial value would be the first value of configured "chains".
-> if a wallet doesn't support wallet-standard "change" event., the "chain" value would not change!
+> * if a wallet doesn't support wallet-standard "change" event., the "chain" value would not change!
-> If a wallet does not report its network when connecting, the "chain" value might not be correctly synced!
+> * If a wallet does not report its network when connecting, the "chain" value might not be correctly synced!

 ```